intentionally-bilingual/hugosite/content/Bilingualism/Start here/familylanguagepolicy.md

 Second of all, it is important to note that whenever I talk about languages, this also includes dialects.
 No matter the “status” of a language or dialect, they all are of equal value and play an important part in your and your child’s life.

 So how can you start planning for your own bilingual family?
 I will tell you the four basic steps needed to make a family language policy that suits your particular situation.
+If you prefer more indepth and personalised tips, contact me about your situation and wishes.

 ## Step 1: Languages and Goals